P1kachu/talking-with-cars/README.md

 _This was the subject of my presentation of this year's LSEWeek.
 Slides (english) and the video (french) are respectively available [here](https://lse.epita.fr/lse-summer-week-2017/slides/lse-summer-week-2017-13-talking-with-cars/index.html#/) and [here](https://www.youtube.com/watch?v=Y5UtGGDRiBQ)_

+_Update 2017: This was also part of our talk at 34c3.
+Slides and stream should be available sometimes in the future_

 ## Sum up

 I was curious about learning what makes a car.
 As time went by, I started